ibm-cloud-docs/account/catalog-operator-tutorial.md

 1. Enter the name and value of the image pull secret.
 1. Click **Update**.
 1. From the **Image pull secret name** list, select the image pull secret that you just added.
 1. Click **Next**.

-## Add security and compliance controls
-{: #catalog-operator-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**
-1. Click **Next**.

 ## Set the license requirements